Transfer my domain?

 Found a registrar you think is right for you?
 Before you transfer your domain name, check if they provide the information you need.
 Your new registrar must:

 - disclose its terms and conditions

 - give you a contract.

-Once you are happy with the terms and contract, you can sign up for an account with them.
+Once you are happy with the terms and conditions, you can sign up for an account with them.
 The new account will be the new home for your domain name when it is transferred.
 You can then begin the domain transfer process.